Open Data Cube: Managing and Analyzing Satellite Time Series at Scale

 Choose GEE when: You need rapid exploration, global-scale analysis, minimal infrastructure, and can accept the constraints of GEE's programming model and dependency.

 Choose cloud-native (STAC + xarray + Dask) when: You want flexibility without the full ODC framework — direct access to cloud-hosted data with standard Python tools.
+This is the same standards stack behind modern browser-based WebGIS platforms.

 The Open Data Cube represents a principled approach to Earth observation data management: open-source, community-governed, and designed for the operational needs of government agencies that must maintain long-term, sovereign monitoring capabilities.
 It's not the easiest path — but for organizations that need independence and full control, it's the most sustainable one.